 The Sladmore Gallery has its origins in a private collection of nineteenth century bronze animal sculpture.
 Sladmore Contemporary now specialises in collectable bronzes, ceramics, carvings and multimedia creations from across the world.
-Inspired by a passion for the power of making and the joy to be found in the sense of the artist’s hand, it will be exhibiting work by seven of the artists it represents:
+Inspired by a passion for the power of making and the joy to be found in the sense of the artist’s hand, it will be exhibiting works by a select group of the artists it represents, including:

 Georgiana Anstruther, who makes emotionally striking figures in bronze.

 Casagrande & Recalcati, a duo that compose dramatically cropped and strikingly lit floral still life, carefully painted on canvas in oil.

 Mark Coreth, who specialises in capturing the mood and movement of animals in bronze.

 Rose Corcoran, producing fine, striking charcoal drawings of big cats.

 Sophie Dickens, whose work revolves lyrically around nature, mythology and humanity.